i-bb/NovarelStudioAI/replit.md

 The product targets "stream-first creators" who treat their channels like professional studios, emphasizing automation and minimal manual intervention.
 The design draws inspiration from OnlyFans (aesthetic), Twitch/Kick (gamification), and Opus.pro/Vizard.ai (dashboard functionality).

+## Recent Changes (November 24, 2025)

+- Added login and signup functionality:
+  - Created /login page with email and password form
+  - Created /signup page with channel name, email, and password form
+  - Updated all "Sign In"/"Log in" buttons to navigate to /login
+  - Updated all "Get Started"/"Start Free" buttons to navigate to /signup
+  - Forms include client-side validation and are ready for backend integration
+  - All interactive elements have data-testid attributes for testing
+  - Uses Button asChild pattern with wouter Link for proper navigation

 ## User Preferences

 Preferred communication style: Simple, everyday language.